deepaktalwardt/interview-prep-cpp/README.md

 #### AlgoExpert
 129. :red_circle: [min-number-of-jumps.cpp](AlgoExpert/min-number-of-jumps.cpp) _Hint: Keep track of `maxReach` and `steps` available to take with the given number of jumps._

+130. :red_circle: [longest-substring-without-duplication.cpp](AlgoExpert/longest-substring-without-duplication.cpp) _Hint: Keep last seen index of each character in an `unordered_map` and update the `startIdx` when the current character already exists in the map._